CDRT/docs/su/su_dg.md

 	Value: [REG\_SZ] AdminCommandLine

-?>Note: When using a custom scheduled task, a new task should be created, and the default task created when System Update is installed should be disabled.
+?>When using a custom scheduled task, a new task should be created, and the default task created when System Update is installed should be disabled.
 Additionally, the &quot;SchedulerAbility&quot; setting must be set to &quot;NO&quot; in the registry at: ```HKLM:\SOFTWARE\WOW6432Node\Lenovo\System Update\Preferences\UserSettings\Scheduler```

 This will prevent System Update from re-enabling the default tasks.